geraldjglasgow/Traffic-Flow-Monitoring-System/spikes/run_on_startup/README.md

-This is a spike on how to auto run programs on the raspberry pi
+This is a spike on how to have program run on RPi startup

 Here is a good like for starters: https://www.raspberrypi.org/documentation/linux/usage/rc-local.md

-For this project specifically we need to automate the wireless card interfacing to monitor mode.
-This is only possible through running a bash script (seen in programs) to delay the script till startup, run commands to put the card in monitor mode, then start the program.

-below are commands for putting card in monitor mode:

-	> sudo ifconfig wlan0 down
+This command brings up a file, where any command you put above the 'exit 0' at the bottom of the file will be run while the RPi is starting up
-	> sudo iwconfig wlan0 mode Monitor
+> sudo nano /etc/rc.local

+Below are some useful commands to use while setting up the pi for the first time

+* change default time:
-	> sudo ifconfig wlan0 up
+> sudo dpkg-reconfigure tzdata

-Once this is finished you must cd to the directory that contains probemon.py file

- > cd /home/pi/path to probemon.py file

-Once at the right directory its time to run the program:
+* to change RPi to 12 hour clock, right click the clock and go to change digital clock settings, and change the %R to %r
+* to change default keyboard:

-	> sudo python probemon.py -i wlan0 -r -t unix
+> sudo vim /etc/default/keyboard

-You can choose the flags you wish for running the program.
+change XKBLAYOUT="gb" to XKBLAYOUT="us" (for USA standard keyboard)